 Jones National Bank acquires The Seward County Bank (established by S.C.
 Langworthy in 1876 and later evolving into the First National Bank).

 Jones National Bank acquires Goehner State Bank (founded in 1903).

 Jones National Bank acquires Bank of Staplehurst (founded in 1886).

 Jones National Bank constructed a new facility and moved to its present location on the corner of 6th and Main Streets in Seward.

 The Bank was authorized to establish a Trust Company and the name was changed to The Jones National Bank and Trust Company of Seward.

 Jones National Bank assumed the deposits of American National Bank in Seward and purchased the branch building.

 The bank began construction of a branch in Milford, Nebraska.
 That office opened for business in January, 2004.

 The bank remodeled and added two additions to the Main Bank in Seward.
 The staff was relocated to the Seward Branch and the Bradford Centre.
 The bank reopened on June 23, 2014.
 With the remodel, the Seward Branch facility was closed.

-As the banking industry in Nebraska continues to evolve, Jones National Bank and Trust Company remains financially strong and devoted to Seward County.
+As the banking industry in Nebraska continues to evolve, Jones Bank remains financially strong and devoted to Seward County and the surrounding counties.